Course - Advanced Topics in Software and Systems Engineering - IMT4889

-- Understand a range of decentralised and distributed systems
+- Understand a range of software and systems engineering technologies

-- Understand a range of advanced mobile/wearable techniques
+- Understand a range of advanced relevant techniques

 - Understand research methods in the field

-- Possesses specialized insights into research frontier in a selected part of the mobile/distributed technology field
+- Possess specialized insights into research frontier in a selected part of the mobile/distributed technology field

-- Possesses thorough knowledge of professional practices and scientific theories related to the field
+- Possess thorough knowledge of professional practices and scientific theories related to the field

-- Posses a deep understanding of one area of advanced mobile technology Identify the ethical and social impact of mobile devices on society
+- Identify the ethical and social impact of software and systems on society

-- Be able to describe and present the use of mobile/wearable, distributed and decentralized technologies
+- Be able to describe and present the use of software and systems engineering technologies

 - Be able to analyze existing theories, methods, and interpretations and to challenge established knowledge and practices

-- Be able to discuss the ethical and social impacts of new mobile/wearable/cloud technologies
+- Be able to discuss the ethical and social impacts of discussed technologies

 - Be able to argue and defend in a written form a chosen position within the field